 We’re all guilty of having that one beer in the fridge which has been there for months.
 Whether you’re saving it for a special occasion or for a cheeky drink next Monday, you might find it will taste off or different to a normal brew.

-This is because the taste and flavour of many beers age quickly and therefore should never be kept for long periods of time.
+This is because the taste and flavor of many beers age quickly and therefore should never be kept for long periods of time.
 Drink it or throw it out!

 5. Overthinking it